vtog/labGuides/source/ocp/appliance-based-installer-notes.rst

           - name: skupper-operator
           - name: sriov-network-operator

 #.
 Build the disk image.
-This will create a "raw" disk image for your cluter
+This will create a "raw" disk image for your cluster
    appliance.

    .. code-block:: bash